 You asked and we answered!
-This post was inspired by the questions we recieved from attendees of the webinar we sponsored for SD Inbound's Live In SD series: Low Budget In House Video Production (And how to Use Those Videos).
+This post was inspired by the questions we received from attendees of the webinar we sponsored for SD Inbound's Live In SD series: Low Budget In House Video Production (And how to Use Those Videos).
 Thank you to those who attended, engaged with us, and asked questions.

 If you missed out on the live webinar, stop right now and watch it.

 Without further ado, the answers you've been waiting for...

 This blog post is part of “Your Definitive Guide to Lead Generation” blog series.

 1. What are some must do's for a successful video?

 You must use the first few seconds very wisely.
 You have about 3 seconds to capture the viewers attention (even less when you video is the part of a newsfeed).
 It's a good idea to start with a hook, a really quick preview of what’s coming up in the video.
 You should also upload an interesting and visual appealing thumbnail.

 Optimize for Silence

 If it lives on social optimize for silence (as much as 85% percent of video views on Facebook happen with the sound off).
 You can accomplish this goal with beautiful visuals, text-heavy description and subtitles.

 You created a great video and it's getting tons of views, but if it's not driving conversions then it's a bit of a waste.
 See below for how to do this on YouTube.
 Actions can include: